baaron4/GW2-Elite-Insights-Parser/README.md

 ## Logging

-We suggest following [this guide](https://snowcrows.com/guides/arcdps/arcdps) written by Snow Crows on how to setup your ArcDPS installation and generate encounter logs.
+We suggest following [this guide](https://snowcrows.com/guides/arcdps/arcdps) written by Snow Crows on how to setup your ArcDPS installation and generate logs.

 ## Set Up